Orange-OpenSource/casskop/docs/slides/Slides-CassKop-demo.md

 - [samples/cassandracluster-demo-gke.yaml (with europe-west gke labels)](https://github.com/Orange-OpenSource/cassandra-k8s-operator/blob/master/samples/cassandracluster-demo-gke.yaml)

-> On GKE I deploy, using dedicated storagecless for ssd local-storage on
+> On GKE I deploy, using a dedicated storagecless for ssd local-storage on
 > regional cluster with 3 zones but CassKop can adapt to any configuration

 ```console